Easy Vegan Butternut Squash Ramen

 This vegan ramen recipe brings in all the best autumnal ingredients and turns them into a gorgeous, warming bowl of vegan ramen.

-The foundation of this easy weeknight dinner is just a few simple components:
+The foundation of this easy weeknight dinner is just a few components:

-• Butternut squash broth: Leeks and butternut squash are simmered with soy sauce, mirin, sesame oil, chili oil, and shichimi togarashi along with stock and coconut milk.
+• Butternut squash broth: Leeks and butternut squash are simmered with soy sauce, mirin, sesame oil, chili oil, shichimi togarashi, and coconut milk.

 • Charred vegetable topping: I used mushrooms and Brussels sprouts, but feel free to get creative!
 Try this recipe with charred shishito peppers, green beans, broccolini, or sugar snap peas.